-An Occupational Therapist or Occupational Therapy Assistant is available four days a week to assist you with managing your safety and independence in your home.
+An Occupational Therapist or Occupational Therapy Assistant is available to assist you with managing your safety and independence in your home.

-Occupational Therapists provide assessment and advice to help you to do the activities you want and need to do, within and around your home.
+Occupational Therapists provide assessment and advice to help you to do the activities you want and need to do, in and around your home.

 The Occupational Therapist looks at areas you may be finding hard to manage, such as preparing meals, getting dressed, using the bathroom, getting in and out of bed and maintaining safe access in and out of your home.

 Occupational Therapists assist with applications to the Ministry of Health for long term disability related equipment and housing modification.

 A limited amount of equipment is available for short term loan to enable people to return home from hospital.
 In collaboration with the Independent Living centre, low cost disability items are on display in the Health Trust reception and assistance can be given with arranging purchases.

 The client may be referred by the hospital on discharge or by their:

 - Home Support Co-ordinator